xmendez/wfuzz/docs/user/advanced.rst

 You can tell Wfuzz to stop waiting for server to response a connection request after a given number of seconds --conn-delay and also the maximum number of seconds that the response is allowed to take using --req-delay parameter.

-These timeouts are really handy when you are using Wfuzz to bruteforce resources behind a proxy, ports, hostnames, virtual hosts, etc.
+These timeouts are really handy when you are using Wfuzz to brute force resources behind a proxy, ports, hostnames, virtual hosts, etc.

 Filter Language
 ---------------